 The term ‘roll out’ refers to a hook or carabiner becoming disconnected when interacting with an incompatible device.
-If a hook is snapped on to a ring with too small of a diameter, the hook can get bound up if pulled in the wrong direction.
+If a hook is snapped onto a ring with too small of a diameter, the hook can get bound up if pulled in the wrong direction.
 This will cause a side load on the gate opening of the hook.
-Most hooks are unable to resist the potential forces, and the hooks disconnects.
+Most hooks are unable to resist the potential forces, and the hook disconnects.
 This can happen in the blink of an eye.
 Newer hooks that comply with the 2007 ANSI Z359 standard have reinforced gates to address this problem.
-However, insuring that compatible connections are made is the users responsibility.
-If there is any doubt, please contact us, a competent person or the manufacturer.
+However, ensuring that compatible connections are made is the user's responsibility.
+If there is any doubt, please contact us, a 'Competent Person' or the manufacturer.

 Some self retracting lifelines have an additional ‘winch’ feature incorporated into their design.
 By means of a crank, the user is able to lower or raise a co-worker, all the while having the protection of a SRL.
 These are then said to be ‘3-way retrieval’ devices.
 Usually used on a tripod or davit system.

 All modern self retracting lifelines have built-in ‘impact indicators.’
 Their purpose is to give a visual indication the unit has been involved in a fall arrest incident.
 At this time the manufacturer will want to have the unit inspected to make sure that all the internal components are undamaged and working properly.
 3 common types are 1) a red ring that becomes exposed on the snap hook, 2) a fold of webbing that rips to reveal a printed warning or 3) a pop-out pin on the SRL housing itself.
 User training should include knowing what to look for on your particular device.
 Never use a lifeline with an exposed impact indicator.
 The lone exception here might be SRLs used in a training or demonstration program.
-In this case, a ‘competent person’ should be supervising these operations to insure that
+In this case, a ‘Competent Person’ should be supervising these operations.

 For our purposes, a lanyard refers to a connection device between an anchorage point and the d-ring on a full body harness.
 They are used for fall protection, and will usually incorporate a shock absorbing element intended to reduce the impact force being transmitted to the user in the event of a fall.
 The typical lanyard is 6 ft long, with a double-locking snap hook on either end.
 There are many variations, including the 100% tie-off lanyard (also referred to as double leg) where 1 hook attaches to the user, and the remaining 2 ‘legs’ are used to move from one anchor point to another without ever being fully disconnected.